-By default, payments are captured automatically without a delay, immediately after authorisation.
+By default, payments are captured automatically without a delay, immediately after authorization of the payment request.

 Delayed automatic capture

 A payment that is automatically captured does not trigger a separate CAPTURE webhook.
-If you are using delayed automatic capture, consider creating a CAPTURE webhook.
+If you are using delayed automatic capture, consider enabling a CAPTURE webhook.
+To do this, enable the default event codes CAPTURE

 Manual capture